 Written entirely in Java with zero dependencies running on Java 1.6 or higher.

-Over 1,000 automated JUnit tests and Sandbox GUI application.
+Over 2,000 automated JUnit tests, suite of samples, and Sandbox GUI application.

 Getting started is easy with Javadocs, wiki, and more.

 Open source and free to use in commercial and non-commercial applications.

 The sample repo contains a simple Java2D framework (and a JOGL example) along with a number of sample simulations.

 The easiest way to get started is to clone the dyn4j-samples repo locally as shown below.